eberban/eberban/books/refgram/src/from_scratch/core_to_complete/sets.md

 ## Subsets

-We are now able to make sets from properties, and to speak about the members of those sets.
-From those we can define a predicate for subsets.
+We are now able to make sets from properties and speak about the members of these sets.
+Here we can define a predicate for subsets.

 <spoiler>
 __tcia:__ `[E:tcui a]` is a subset of `[A:tcui a]`.